jaspector

 New construction; additions and alterations; changing window or door sizes; removing or changing weight-bearing walls; fences; roofing; siding; stairs; garages and carports; storage buildings; pools; signs; electrical; plumbing; mechanical; and demolition.

+Not all construction work requires a permit in Berlin, NH.
 The following work is generally exempt: Ordinary non-structural repairs (painting, cleaning, purely decorative changes); Minor maintenance not affecting structure, fire-safety components, or regulated systems.
+When in doubt, confirm with the local building department before starting work.